conmaol/gadelica/grammar/nouns.md

 In the second example, the nominative common noun *ainm* ‘a name’ is the object of the second instance of the copular form `b’` ‘was’.

+Notes:
+- Lamb (2024:37): “The main function of a noun is to act as a verbal argument.”

 Back up to: [Nouns](#nouns) \| [Grammatical functions of nouns](#grammatical-functions-of-nouns)

 ### Grammatical functions of dative nouns